duinomaker/HexoBlog/source/SICP/exercises/3-3/index.md

 ## Exercises 3.18–3.19

 I came up with this solution during a post-shower daze time, when creativity peaks(x.
 The idea is to have two sentinels running through the linked list at different speeds, for example, one takes one `cdr` at a time while the other takes two `cdr`’s.
-If one sentinel reaches the end, the linked list cannot have a loop; otherwise the a sentinel chases the other inside a loop and will eventually “catch” the other.
+If one sentinel reaches the end, the linked list cannot have a loop; otherwise a sentinel chases the other inside a loop and will eventually “catch” the other.
 The program is given below.

     (define (has-loop? l)
       (define (scdr l)